 What causes gynecomastia?

-In cases of benign gyecomastia, the condition is thought to be caused by a hormonal imbalance of some kind.
-However, the condition may also arise as a result of breast tumor development, and that's why it always has to be fully checked out, usually with ultrasound and possibly a biopsy.
+In cases of benign gynecomastia, the condition is thought to be caused by a hormonal imbalance of some kind.
+However, the condition may also arise as a result of breast tumor development, and that’s why it always has to be fully checked out, usually with ultrasound and possibly a biopsy.

 decreasing testosterone in eldery men may be a contributing factor

 In elderly men the main cause of gynecomastia is thought to be decreasing testosterone production.
 Medications a patient may have been taking over the years can also play a role.
 Hormonal medications including androgens, anabolic steroids, antiandrogens, and estrogens can certainly help bring it on, but nonhormonal medications can also be a contributing factor.
-Of course, some of these ideas remain more in the category of 'urban myths', but the consumption of alcholol, marijuana use, and amphetamines have been suggested as agents.
+Of course, some of these ideas remain more in the category of ‘urban myths‘, but the consumption of alcohol, marijuana use, and amphetamines have been suggested as agents.
 Other drugs like tricyclic antidepressents, thiazide diuretics, phenytoin, digoxin, and ketoconazole, taken over many years, are also thought to contribute to the condition.

-gynecomastia may be caused by endocrine-gland tumors
+Gynecomastia may be caused by endocrine-gland tumors

 While uncommon, gynecomastia may also be caused by tumors or diseases of certain endocrine (hormone-producing) glands or the liver, which increases estrogen production in men.
 (Estrogen is primarily a female hormone).
 Liver disease may be the cause of either gynecomastia or possibly even breast cancer, as it has an essential role in hormonal metabolism and balance.